nginxinc/nginx-azure-workshops/labs/lab9/readme.md

     A. The first parameter, `$binary_remote_addr` is the Key used in the memory zone for tracking.
 In this example, the client's IP Address in binary format is used.
 Binary being shorter, using less memory, than a dot.ted.dec.imal IP Address string.
 You can use whatever Key $variable you like, as long as it is an Nginx $variable available when Nginx receives an HTTP request - like a cookie, URL argument, HTTP Header, TLS Serial Number, etc.  There are literally hundreds of request $variables you could use, and you can combine multiple $variables together.

-    B. The second parmater, `zone=limitX:10m`, is the name of the zone, and the size of 10MB.
+    B. The second parmater, `zone=limitXYZ:10m`, is the name of the zone, and the size is 10MB.
 You can define larger memory zones if needed, 10MB is a good starting point.
 Each zone must have a unique name, which matches the actual limit being defined in this example.
+The size needed depends on how many Keys are stored.

     - - limitone is the zone for 1 request/second
     - - limit10 is the zone for 10 requests/second